M - F: 8:30am - 5pm ET

 For example, if some of your traditional IRA contributions were not tax-deductible, those contribution amounts will be income tax-free when you withdraw them from the IRA.
 This is simply because those dollars were already taxed once.
 You should consult a tax professional if your IRA or plan contains any after-tax contributions.
 (Special tax rules apply to Roth IRAs and Roth 401(k)/403(b) contributions.)

 Caution: Taxable income from an IRA or retirement plan is taxed at ordinary income tax rates even if the funds represent long-term capital gain or qualifying dividends from stock held within the plan.
-There are special rules for capital gain treatment in some cases on distributions from retirement plans.
+There are special rules for capital gains treatment in some cases on distributions from retirement plans.

 Gift and estate tax